Aeonovyli/aeonovyli.github.io/page5.md

 #### Anyone can submit code, talk to players, play a match.

 #### There’s hardly any competition in Minecraft, you can’t get friendships as easily (nothing like a L swap and then emoji all around), and they certainly don’t want you to see the base code.'

+#### There's also the small matter of the

+# Radar

+#### Ooh, a radar panel!
+That makes a nice addition to the window, right?
+#### Wrong.
+As you may have discovered, your radar provides a 360° view, while your window provides a pitiful 60°.
+#### You can count yourself an experienced player if you use your radar more than your window; it should only be used for L, to deal with the occasional ST, and a few other things.

+#### BZFlag is easy, fun to play, and at the same time extremely complex.
+But those are just the basics.
+Now we'll be getting into

+# Tactics

+#### Using a mouse for BZFlag is strongly recommended.
+You can map the mouse wheel to firing shots.
+Keys for control, that is, commands that you can bind to keys, are below.

+Binoculars
+Lock on
+Respawn
+Drop flag
+Fire
+Jump
+Moving
+Chat
+Team chat
+Send to Nemisis
+Hunt
+Radar zoom

 <nav class="nav">
 <a href="/">Home</a>